rmalik95/wedding-web/README.md

 The production output is generated in `dist/`.
 Runtime website assets live in `public/`; `dist/` should not be edited manually.

+Original, high-resolution source photography is deliberately kept in the local, ignored `private-assets/original-photos/` directory.
+Only approved, optimized assets in `public/images/` are deployable.

 ## Email delivery

 Postcard delivery is implemented through the Cloudflare Pages endpoint and Resend.
 Configure these in the Pages environment, never in browser code: